wormhole-foundation/docs.wormhole.com/docs/queries/faqs.md

 The [Query TypeScript SDK](https://npmjs.com/package/@wormhole-foundation/wormhole-query-sdk) can be used to create query requests, mock query responses for testing, and parse query responses along with some utilities for posting query responses.

-The [Solidity QueryResponse Abstract Contract](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/query/QueryResponse.sol) can be used to parse and verify query responses on EVM chains.
+The [Solidity QueryResponse Abstract Contract](https://github.com/wormhole-foundation/wormhole-solidity-sdk/blob/main/src/QueryResponse.sol) can be used to parse and verify query responses on EVM chains.
+Simply `forge install wormhole-foundation/wormhole-solidity-sdk`.
+See the [Solana Stake Pool](https://github.com/wormholelabs-xyz/example-queries-solana-stake-pool) repo as an example use case.
+The SDK also contains [`QueryTest.sol`](https://github.com/wormhole-foundation/wormhole-solidity-sdk/blob/main/src/testing/helpers/QueryTest.sol) for mocking query requests and responses in forge tests.

 The [Go query package](https://github.com/wormhole-foundation/wormhole/tree/main/node/pkg/query) can also be used to create query requests and parse query responses.

 > 💡 A Rust SDK for Solana is being actively investigated by the Wormhole Contributors.
+See the [Solana Queries Verification](https://github.com/wormholelabs-xyz/example-queries-solana-verify) repo as a proof of concept.

 ## Are there any examples?